SAMAcon 2026 Speakers

 Bio:

-Teaser: The Role of History in the Montessori Curriculum.
+Breakaway – The Role of History in the Montessori Curriculum.

-History is at the core of the Montessori curriculum for 6 – 12.
+TEASER: History is at the core of the Montessori curriculum for 6 – 12.
 So much so that ii is safe to say that History IS the Montessori curriculum for peace.
 Find out how and why history has more relevance in our classrooms today than ever.
 What can children learn from the past that will prepare them for an unknown future?

-Autumn Engelke is a Montessori mom of 3, and a qualified speech and language therapist with over 20 years of experience.
+Bio: Autumn Engelke is a Montessori mom of 3, and a qualified speech and language therapist with over 20 years of experience.
 She specialises in literacy and language and currently works as an in-house therapist at Blue Moon Montessori in Cape Town.

-Phonological awareness is the foundation of strong literacy skills.
+TEASER: Phonological awareness is the foundation of strong literacy skills.
 Understanding the scaffolding of phonological awareness can help parents and educators support children in becoming confident readers.
 As we all know, a confident reader will flourish as an independent learner, which is the ethos of Montessori learning.
 For those who struggle with these early language skills, early intervention is the key to helping them bridge the gap to reading fluency.

-A Sensorial Exploration Through all Areas
+Breakaway – A Sensorial Exploration Through all Areas.

 Together, in an interactive workshop, we will unpack how trust is built in the toddler community and why secure relationships are essential for a child’s flourishing.
 Participants will engage in collaborative brainstorming and leave with practical, meaningful strategies for nurturing secure attachments with the children in their care.

-Presented by Emma Medell & Claire Goffe-Wood.
+Breakaway – Trusting relationships: the foundation for flourishing in a toddler environment: Presented by Emma Medell & Claire Goffe-Wood.

-Claire Goffe-Wood: I worked in a toddler environment for over 20 years at Chameleons Montessori School in Durbanville, Cape Town.
+Bio: Claire Goffe-Wood: I worked in a toddler environment for over 20 years at Chameleons Montessori School in Durbanville, Cape Town.
 During this time I gained much experience in working with young children and have become a passionate advocate for the young child under three and the importance of the unique developmental needs of this stage of human development.
 In 2014 I attended the AMI Birth to three Certificate course at the Indaba Montessori Institute in Stellenbosch and in 2018 I completed my AMI Birth to three Diploma.
 In 2022 I joined Indaba’s Community Rooted Education (CoRE) Programme as a Facilitator-in-Training in the Klapmuts community.
 I found the programme to be impactful and meaningful and have worked as a CoRE facilitator in the Kraaifontein, Eerste Rivier, Heidedal and Kayamandi communities since 2023.

-I am Claire Howie.
+Bio: I am Claire Howie.
 I own and manage a small school in Wellington and I am currently training to become an AMI trainer for the 0-3 age group.
 I believe deeply in the creative powers that all young children possess and which work together to build the future adult.
 I am passionate about giving children environments specified to their needs, which will encourage wholistic and positive development of the child.
 I do believe that children become adults who are the legacy of their home, school and social environments.
 I am happy and honoured to be able to work to enact change, big or small, to the benefit of our children.

-Creating an Inclusive Environment for all Toddlers to flourish.
+Breakaway – Creating an Inclusive Environment for all Toddlers to flourish.
+Presented by Claire Howie & Joelene Draper

+Breakaway – Supporting autonomous construction.
 Presented by Claire Howie & Joelene Draper

-Joelene Draper has over 15 years of experience in Montessori education, working across the 0–3 and 3–6 age groups.
+Bio: Joelene Draper has over 15 years of experience in Montessori education, working across the 0–3 and 3–6 age groups.
 She holds an AMI Assistance to Infancy Diploma and has completed Montessori 3–6 training.
 Joelene lectures at the Montessori Early Learning Foundation (MELF), is a CoRE Facilitator with the Indaba Institute, and works with the PEACE programme.

 She is deeply committed to inclusive education, early intervention, and supporting children with additional needs.
 Joelene is also the owner of Moonrise Montessori in Paarl.